shurrey/Blackboard-docsSite/learn/rest/advanced/contenthandler-datatypes.md

 ---
 layout: post
 title: "Data types for contentHandler"
-purple-text-title: "Data types for contentHandler"
 id: learn-rest-advanced-content-hndlr
 categories: Learn REST
 author: Ryan Haber
 ---

+# Data types for contentHandler

 Blackboard Learn's `/contents` endpoints accommodate different types of content by using different handlers.
 Use the contentHandler field of requests and